fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 .........................................FF.FFFFFFF[ 53%]

 FFFFFFFFFFFFFFFFFFFFFFFFFFFFFF.FFF...........
 [100%]
-42 failed,54 passed in 5.51seconds
+42 failed, 54 passed in 5.51seconds

 Before we look at how pdb can help us debug this test, let’s take a look at the